pablos-here/nbiff/README.md

 `nbiff` has the following features:

-- It is dynamic.
-  - It self-adjusts when email accounts are added or deleted.
+- It self-adjusts when accounts and/or folders are changed.
-  - In real-time, it captures changes to the local folder structure.
-- While dynamic, it is designed to be light-weight and quick.
+- It is designed to be light-weight and scalable.
-  - It has been tested with over 1,000 `.msf`'s with no discernible performance degredation.
-  - After the first iteration, the evaluation window is reduced to the last check thus the number of `.msf`'s does not affect **2..N** performance.
 - Largely it is immune from `Thunderbird`'s API changes.
 - Supports both `x11` and `wayland`.
-- The systray icon provides both high-level and detailed information.
+- The systray icon displays a status when there are **unread messages**.
-  - High-level, intuitive and subtle icon changes indicate status changes.
-  - Details are presented by clicking on the icon.
+- The **unread count** is provided by clicking on the icon and when supported, as a **tool tip**.
-  - Tool tips are available when supported by the user environment.
 - User customizable systray icons.

 ## Online help